 Salmon is the answer to all of your period cramp woes.
 It's rich in omega-3 fatty acids, which work to relax your muscles, relieving pain.
 You can also get your omega-3s from walnuts, avocados, pumpkin, and flaxseeds.

 Broccoli contains all of the nutrients that play a role in easing PMS symptoms—magnesium, potassium, calcium, and vitamins A, C, B6, and E. Fill your plate to boost your mood, fight fatigue, and combat depression.

-Dark chocolate is a good source of magnesium, which not only tempers moods swings, but it also helps regulate serotonin—the happy hormone.
+Dark chocolate is a good source of magnesium, which not only tempers moods swings but also helps regulate serotonin—the happy hormone.
 To get the serotonin boost, stick with chocolate that's 60% cacao or higher.
 Try some of our favorites, like Antidote and Esthechoc.